wwucla/wwucla.github.io/_posts/2024-09-10-inference-optimization.md

   Figure: Scaling of Transformer Encoder with MoE layers in GShard
 </p>

-The MoE architecture introduces challenges to model training, fine-tuning and inference (all experts need to be stored which consumes memory).
+The MoE architecture introduces challenges to model training, fine-tuning, and inference (all experts need to be stored which consumes memory).
 Particularly, the challenge for training and fine-tuning is the load-balancing of each expert.
 Some experts might be exposed to a smaller amount of training tokens than others. **GShard** introduces a 2-experts strategy with the following considerations:
 * **Random routing**: always selects 2 experts, the top-1 and a randomly selected expert based on the softmax probability of the router.
 * **Expert Capacity**: introduces an expert capacity to limit how many tokens can be processed by one expert.
-When both experts are at capacity, it skip current layer via a residual connection (some implementation drops the token for training).
+When both experts are at capacity, it skips the current layer via a residual connection (some implementation drops the token for training).
 Another benefit of the capacity is that we can anticipate at most how many tokens will go to each expert ahead of time.

 <p align="center">
   <img src="/images/inference-optimization/switch_transformer.png" width="600"><br />
   Figure: Switch Transformer Architecture
 </p>

-**SwitchTransformer** simplifies the 2-expert design in GShard to a single-expert strategy and introduces other ideas such as auxiliary loss and selective precison.
+**SwitchTransformer** simplifies the 2-expert design in GShard to a single-expert strategy and introduces other ideas such as auxiliary loss and selective precision.
-* **Single-expert strategy**: simplified strategy but preserves model quality, reduces routing computation and performs better.
+* **Single-expert strategy**: simplified strategy but preserves model quality, reduces routing computation, and performs better.
 * **Auxiliary loss**: added to the switch layer at training time to encourage uniform routing.
 Similar to other regularizations, it can be weighted using a hyperparameter.
 * **Selective precision**: uses FP32 for routing operations and FP16 elsewhere, which stabilizes the model yet improves the training speed (detail in the table below).